ironhack-labs/lab-express-basic-auth/readme.md

 - **username**: must be unique in our application, and will identify each user
 - **password**: must be encrypted (you can use the `bcryptjs` npm package).

-To complete this first iteration, you have to create the model as well as corresponding routes, and the views.
+To complete this first iteration, you have to create the model as well as corresponding route, controller and the view.

 <br>